Kavanaugh denies allegation of sexual misconduct in school

 “We are women who have known Brett Kavanaugh for more than 35 years and knew him while he attended high school between 1979 and 1983,” wrote the women, who said most of them had attended all-girl high schools in the area.
 “For the entire time we have known Brett Kavanaugh, he has behaved honorably and treated women with respect.”

+Sen. Orrin Hatch of Utah, a Republican member of the Senate Judiciary Committee, said he won’t let Kavanaugh’s confirmation be stalled by the allegation, which he called “wholly unverifiable.”

+“Every accuser deserves to be heard.
+But a process of verification is also necessary,” Hatch said.

-The swift pushback comes after the Senate Judiciary Committee’s top Democrat, Dianne Feinstein of California, notified federal investigators about information she received about the nominee.
+The swift pushback comes after the committee’s top Democrat, Dianne Feinstein of California, notified federal investigators about information she received on the nominee.

 Feinstein won’t disclose the information publicly, but the FBI confirmed it has included it in Kavanaugh’s background file at the committee, now available confidentially to all senators.